Best Practices for Curators

 When people receive an invitation to join Discuss Data, and if they visit it for a look-see, it is critical that the value be immediate and obvious.
 Among the greatest values of Discuss Data are academic visibility and feedback on the quality of Data.
 However, Discuss Data has much more to offer.
 Here are some highlights, which you could build upon in your communication with potential Discuss Data users:

-• Feedback: Get unbiased, valuable and constructive criticism for your data
+- Feedback: Get unbiased, valuable and constructive criticism from peers

 Advertise